MAC Spotlights Robert Greene’s Intriguing Work by Karen Barthelson

 Professor Nancy Wynn curated this exhibition for the Clare Gallery in Hartford, Connecticut.
 She is also Assistant Professor of Digital Art and Design.

 Professor Imna Arroyo has been invited to present her book The Sacred Family at The National Museum of Fine Arts of Havana, Cuba in April, 2014.
 This presentation is taking place along with Antonio Martorell’s retrospective exhibition.

 Arroyo created the 32 linoleum prints of the Orishas (Deities of the Yoruba Panheom).
 The images are accompany by descriptions written by Isis Mattei with book design by James Nicholas Winner-Arroyo.
 Further information on this book, its launch and Professor Imna Arroyo can be found at this link from the Havana Times.

-Professor Imna Arroyo is an Art Professor and head of the Printmaking department.
+Additionally, Arroyo will be conducting a children’s book and printmaking workshop at the Museum.
+Professor Imna Arroyo is an Arts Professor and head of the Printmaking department.

 Come celebrate the opening of a new public art installation by Brad Guarino.
 Opening reception for Passing Through, a public art project for Tunxis Community College is on Thursday, March 6, 4-7 p.m., 271 Scott Swamp Road, Farmington, Connecticut.

 You can read about the work and process by checking in on Mr. Guarino’s blog.